-In a letter titled "2020 Documentation of Reporting Requirements for the City of Racine Diversion of Lake Michigan Water dated August 28, 2020, the Wisconsin Department of Natural Resources assumed a 10-percent consumptive-use coefficient for Racine's Diversion Application.
+In a letter titled "2020 Documentation of Reporting Requirements for the City of Racine Diversion of Lake Michigan Water" dated August 28, 2020, the Wisconsin Department of Natural Resources assumed a 10-percent consumptive-use coefficient for Racine's Diversion Application.

-The 2022 overall diversion area consumptive use coefficient of 54.1% (and Foxconn's consumptive use coefficient of 62.4%) exceed the assumed 10% consumptive use coefficient.
-There are a number of reasons why this may have occurred in 2022.
+The 2023 overall diversion area consumptive use coefficient of 47.2%% (and Foxconn's consumptive use coefficient of 15.0%) exceed the assumed 10% consumptive use coefficient.
+There are a number of reasons why this may have occurred in 2023.
 Foxconn site landscaping water use appears to have increased from the previous year.
-Foxconn used over 4 times as much water in 2022 as 2021 with about two-thirds of this usage occurring in the summer third quarter of the year.
+Foxconn used about as much water in 2023 as 2022 with about 80% of this usage occurring in the warm months of the year.
 Water used for landscaping at the Foxconn site is not returned to the Racine Wastewater Treatment Plant from the diversion area.
-While Foxconn usage increased by a factor of 4, overall diversion area usage remains just a fraction of overall diversion area water use allotment (0.5%).
+Overall diversion area usage remains just a fraction of overall diversion area water use allotment (0.5%).
 The RWU anticipates the overall consumptive use coefficient to stabilize as normal industrial operations at the facility are finalized and more permanent customer connections are made, but that is not the current situation.
 Water main flushing by the RWU due to extremely low water supply volumes in the Mt.
 Pleasant TID #5 area was eliminated through operational controls.
-A total of 0 gallons were flushed in 2022.
+A total of 0 gallons were flushed in 2023.